apache/storm-site/README.md

 Compose a new blog post announcement for the new release on the `_posts` folder.
 You can use the `RELEASE_NOTES.html` file generated on `storm` project to retrieve the specific HTML for this version.

-Update the downloads page on `downloads.html` to point to the new version links.
+Update the downloads page on `downloads.html` to point to the new version's links.

 To publish the site, run the following from the storm-site root